 This course aims to provide the knowledge one may need to understand the reach of microscopy imaging techniques, to be able to choose the right imaging modality, label the sample, carry out the experiment, analyze data, and troubleshoot any pitfalls that may occur.
 Starting from the principles of microscopy, proceeding to the description of conventional and advanced modern techniques, and evaluating advantages and disadvantages of each method.
 Spring.
-Ghukasyan.
+Itano.

 NBIO 733 Neurocircuits and Behavior Journal Club (1 cr)

 This course involves discussion of new research papers focused on delineating how neurocircuits function to orchestrate various behavioral states.
 Papers for discussion will be chosen by instructor and students, and students will rotate in lead discussions.
 1-2 papers will be covered each week in details, and students who are leading discussion are required to provide a short critique of their paper, which will be posted online on post-publication peer review forums.
 Spring.
-Stuber
+Mark Zylka Syllabus

 NBIO 890.003- Special Topics in Neurobiology: Network Neuroscience (2 cr)

 This graduate-level seminar course combines lectures and paper presentations on cutting-edge interdisciplinary research of dynamics and function of brain networks.
 The course is designed to be informal and highly interactive and requires active participation.
 Application of modern tools such as massively-parallel, electrophysiological recordings, large-scale computer simulations, optogenetic manipulations and advanced MR imaging represents a major focus.
-Spring.
 Frohlich.
-Syllabus

 NBIO 729- Neural Information Processing (3 cr)